Mindfulness – Talk 3

 1 - 22:42

-Yesterday I told you that liberation comes from action.
-But don’t misunderstand this action.
+Yesterday I told you that liberation comes from action, but don’t misunderstand this action.
 That action must be based on emptiness.
-Don’t expect something [to be] liberated by your action, by the practice of liberation.
+Don’t expect something liberated by the practice of liberation, by the practice of your action.
 No, because your action must be liberated.

-So if you say, “By my action, I want to create something liberated,” that is already separate.
-So [there is] no communication there, because you try to create something, you are always going out – so you don’t look at yourself.
-[If] you are always going out, that means you are empty how, inside or out?
+If you say, “By my action I want to create something liberated,” that is already separate.
+So [there is] no communication there, because you try to create something.
+Always you are going out, so you don’t look at yourself.
+You are always going out means you are empty how, inside or out?
 So you’re always trying to get some ideas in order to justify yourself.

 1 - 28:48